-- (1) During assemblies students are to sit in assigned areas and show respect to those presenting. - (2) Applause is the accepted method of showing appreciation in the auditorium/Generals Quarters/Gym(s). - (3) At athletic events, students should come ready to watch the game and behavior should be enthusiastic, but not rowdy.
-The principles of good sportsmanship apply in victory and defeat. - (4) Students are to remain inside the assigned area, including the gym area or playing field. - (5) No use of profanity during assemblies and/or athletic events. - (6) Bikes should be parked and secured at bike rack. - (7) Only team players, managers and coaches are permitted into dressing room areas. - (8) Cheer for your team loudly and enthusiastically, but do not boo or heckle opponents. - (9) No pass-outs will be issued to students and there will be no re-entries.
+- (1) During assemblies, students are to sit in assigned areas and show respect to those presenting. - (2) Applause is the accepted method of showing appreciation in the auditorium/Generals Quarters/Gym(s). - (3) At athletic events, students should come ready to watch the game, and behavior should be enthusiastic but not rowdy.
+The principles of good sportsmanship apply in victory and defeat. - (4) Students are to remain inside the assigned area, including the gym area or playing field. - (5) No use of profanity during assemblies and/or athletic events. - (6) Bikes should be parked and secured at the bike rack. - (7) Only team players, managers, and coaches are permitted into dressing room areas. - (8) Cheer for your team loudly and enthusiastically, but do not boo or heckle opponents or referees. - (9) No pass-outs will be issued to students, and there will be no re-entries.
 If a student's conduct is not acceptable at an assembly or athletic event, he/she will be restricted from attendance at future events.

-Note: Failure to follow the above expectations will result in disciplinary action.
+Note: Failure to follow the above expectations may result in removal from the event and additional disciplinary action.